Amilram2001/RAM/README.md

 A simple watchOS app to see CPU and RAM spec

 # Requirements
-- macOS Monterrey or later
+- macOS Monterey or later
 - Xcode 14.2 or later
 - Watch platform configured in Xcode